DivineOmega/DecentMessaging/docs/terminology.md

 ## Node or Peer

-A DecentMessaging `node` or `peer` is any running instance of the DecentMessaging Java application.
-Multiple nodes interconnect to form the encrypted DecentMessaging peer-to-peer network.
+A Decent Messaging `node` or `peer` is any running instance of the Decent Messaging Java application.
+Multiple nodes interconnect to form the encrypted Decent Messaging peer-to-peer network.

-# DecentMessaging (DM) Addresses
+# Decent Messaging (DM) Addresses

-A `DM Address` is the equivilent of an email address in the DecentMessaging system.
+A `DM Address` is the equivalent of an email address in the DecentMessaging system.
 It a large string of letters, numbers and symbol.
 The format of a DM address is:

 1. The recipient's public key modulus (base64 encoded)
 2. A comma character (`,`)